By Leigh Vickery

 Technology changes.
 Data changes.
 And certainly, the delivery of legal solutions changes.
 But one thing does not: The value of strong relationships.
 Level Legal’s Leigh Vickery writes about her experience speaking on the Buying Legal panel: Data-Driven Decision Making.

-When I was in first grade, I realized I could read and write upside down and backwards.
+When I was in first grade, I realized I could read and write upside down and backward.
 What I didn’t realize is that few people in the world can do this.
 For me, I simply picture in my head what the outcome should look like for the reader, place my pencil to paper, and then start writing the sentence upside down – beginning with the end.

 This skill is more useful than it might seem, although I do try and respect the privacy of the person who assumes that I can’t read what’s facing them.
 It also has played a big role in how I see problems and try to solve them.
-It comes fairly natural for me to think and act holistically– and begin with the outcome in mind.
+It comes fairly naturally for me to think and act holistically– and begin with the outcome in mind.

 These thoughts ran through my head last week at the Buying Legal Americas Procurement Conference in NYC.
 Buying Legal is the brainchild of the remarkable Silvia Hodges Silverstein.
 She connected the dots long before most that the principles and processes of the business procurement role also could serve corporate legal departments, which have historically operated independently from a corporation’s supply chain.
 It has also been protected from the “find ways to do more with less” CFO speech because well, when is the last time you made headway questioning an attorney about what seemed like an excessive invoice?

 But the post-crash, tech-enabled way of doing business has started to change this.
-I could hear it listening to Andy Krebs of Intel speak of his company’s march to find partners with the right mix of not only legal expertise, but also business and technological acumen.
-And Dr. Guenter Dobrauz of PwC’s global legal leadership team – not only were his data and insights on the future of decentralized ecosystems on point, he has figured out how to use storytelling to make a data-packed PowerPoint quite persuasive.
+I could hear it listening to Andy Krebs of Intel speak of his company’s march to find partners with the right mix of not only legal expertise but also business and technological acumen.
+And Dr. Guenter Dobrauz of PwC’s global legal leadership team – not only were his data and insights on the future of decentralized ecosystems on point, but he has also figured out how to use storytelling to make a data-packed PowerPoint quite persuasive.
 (I found myself wanting to meet his grandfather.)

 Buying Legal offers a safe place to share our wins, failures, predictions, and questions.
 The leaps that legal procurement professionals are taking to bring meaningful data into their negotiations and decision-making are encouraging and energizing, if for no other reason than it’s rare to find this level of transparency, earnestness, and collaboration at many conferences.